26th, 2008, start of 3K/5K racewalk at West Seattle stadium. A nice

 to save weight but I can fix that with a little glue from a hot glue gun

 or Shoe Goo to build up the low spots to get a smoother rolling motion

 throughout the stride.
-Can run two beads along the inside and outside edge of the sole, in the middle cut-out portion, and provide the good smooth area needed.
+Can run two beads along the inside and outside edge of the sole, or in the middle cut-out portion, and provide the good smooth area needed.
+If you have

-other recommendations, pass them along to put on our site.
+other recommendations, pass them along to me to put on our site.

 are some links to other racewalking and track and field sites:

 - Oregon racewalkers at Racewalkers Northwest site includes events and schedules. www.rwnw.org